Jack Pollock: Death

-On the eve before his death, Pollock was scheduled to speak at a benefit for an AIDS hospice at what was billed to be his last public appearance.
-Unfortunately, Pollock was too ill to leave the hospital and succumbed to his illness the next evening on December 10, 1992.
+A day before his death, Pollock was scheduled to speak at a benefit for an AIDS hospice at what was billed to be his last public appearance, but Pollock was too ill to leave the hospital and died the next evening, on December 10, 1992.
 "I've been thinking of death a lot, and I am amazed by its inevitability, frightened, as we all are, of the totally unknown, and yet feel a long sleep is somehow earned by those of us who live on the edge."
-The last known photograph of Jack Pollock was taken shortly before his passing in 1992 at the Kinsman Robinson Galleries (Norval Morrisseau's principal dealer since 1989) beside a Morrisseau painting.
+The last known photograph of Jack Pollock was taken shortly before his death in 1992 at the Kinsman Robinson Galleries (Norval Morrisseau's principal dealer since 1989) beside a Morrisseau painting.
 As Pollock himself had predicted in 1984, he is still mostly recognized for his association with Norval Morrisseau.